Enhanced Forward Presence – eFP

 In the spirit of Allied solidarity, at the NATO Summit in July 2016, the Republic of Slovenia expressed its readiness to participate in a multinational eFP BBG.
 It announced its contribution of a contingent of up to 50 Slovenian Armed Forces members (depending on the decision taken by the government) in October 2016 at a meeting of NATO defence ministers in Brussels.

 The Republic of Slovenia operates in Latvia under the leadership of Canada as the lead nation of the BBG, which also includes Albania, Italy, Poland and Spain.
-In June 2017, the Slovenian Armed Forces deployed the first 47-member contingent to the eFP mission.
+Currently, the Slovenian Armed Forces participates in the eFP mission with the second 50 member contingent.
 Its main body is composed of the multipurpose CBRN platoon with attached elements.
 The plan is to deploy up to four six-month rotations.
 The bulk of the first two contingents are formed by a CBRN platoon, a team of Joint Terminal Attack Controllers, members in the Battle Group HQ, members of the Military Police and a National Support Element.
 In the following two rotations, the CBRN platoon will be replaced by an infantry reconnaissance platoon.

 The deployed SAF members take part in peacekeeping activities of eFP forces (exercises, training, movements to protect own forces and other peacetime activities to ensure and maintain a comprehensive and enhanced deterrent and defensive posture of NATO).